 OTC drugs enable people to relieve many annoying symptoms and to cure some diseases simply and without the cost of seeing a doctor.
 However, safe use of these drugs requires knowledge, common sense, and responsibility.

 OTC drugs are not always better tolerated than similar prescription drugs.
-For example, the OTC sleep aid diphenhydramine is neither as effective nor as safe, especially for older people, as many prescription sleep aids.
+For example, the OTC sleep aid diphenhydramine can cause just as serious adverse effects as many prescription sleep aids, especially in older people.

 An amendment to the FD&C Act in 1951 attempted to clarify the difference between OTC and prescription drugs and to deal with issues of drug safety.
 Prescription drugs were defined as compounds that could be habit forming, toxic, or unsafe for use except under a doctor's supervision.
 Anything else could be sold over the counter.

-As noted by an amendment to the FD&C Act of 1962, OTC drugs were required to be both effective and safe (see Drug Effectiveness and Safety).
+As noted by an amendment to the FD&C Act of 1962, OTC drugs were required to be both effective and safe.
 However, determining effectiveness and safety can be difficult.
-What is effective for one person may not be for another, and any drug may cause unwanted side effects (also called adverse effects, adverse events, or adverse drug reactions—see Overview of Adverse Drug Reactions).
-There is no organized system for reporting the side effects of OTC drugs until 2007, when a new law became effective that required companies to report serious adverse events associated with OTC drugs (see OTC Products and Dietary Supplements).
+What is effective for one person may not be for another, and any drug may cause unwanted side effects (also called adverse effects, adverse events, or adverse drug reactions).
+There was no organized system in the United States for reporting the adverse effects of OTC drugs until 2007, when a new law became effective that required companies to report serious adverse events associated with OTC drugs (see OTC Products and Dietary Supplements).

-Safety is a major concern when the FDA considers reclassifying a prescription drug as OTC.
-Most OTC drugs—unlike health foods, dietary supplements (including medicinal herbs—see Overview of Medicinal Herbs and Nutraceuticals) and complementary therapies (see Overview of Complementary and Alternative Medicine)—have been studied scientifically and extensively.
+Safety is a major concern when the Food and Drug Administration (FDA) considers reclassifying a prescription drug as OTC (over-the-counter).
+Most OTC drugs—unlike health foods, dietary supplements (including medicinal herbs) and complementary therapies—have been studied scientifically and extensively.
 However, all drugs have benefits and risks, and some degree of risk has to be tolerated if people are to receive a drug's benefits.
 Defining an acceptable degree of risk is a judgment call.

 People who purchase OTC drugs should read and follow the instructions carefully.
 Because different formulations—such as immediate-release and controlled-release (slow-release) formulations—may have the same brand name, the label should be checked each time a product is purchased, and the dosage should be noted.
 Assuming that the dosage is the same is not safe.
 Also, different formulations with the same brand name may have different ingredients, so checking the ingredients on the label is important.
-For example, there are several dozen different Tylenol formulations with a vast array of ingredients.
-Some Maalox products contain aluminum and magnesium hydroxides, while others contain calcium carbonate.
+For example, there are several dozen different Tylenol® formulations with a vast array of ingredients and doses.
+Some Maalox® products contain aluminum and magnesium hydroxide, while others contain calcium carbonate.
 When selecting a product, people should read the label carefully to determine which product is most appropriate for their particular problem.
 Labels on OTC drugs, which are required by the FDA, can help people understand a drug's benefits and risks as well as how to use the drug correctly.
 People should ask a pharmacist if they have any questions about an OTC product.